Tuesday, May 12, 2026

 Receipts: 1843 birth of Adolph MAASS in Märkisch Friedland

-Do the date math: from 5 Jul 1843 to 25 Sep 1920 is 77 years, 2 months, 20 days—which is exactly what the certificate rounds to 77.
+Pro Tip: Do the date math — The Adolf Maass sitting on my tree was born 5 Jul 1843.
+He dies 25 Sep 1920.
+That clocks in at 77 years, 2 months, 20 days—which the certificate politely rounds to 77.
+Math sings, record agrees.
+Bingo.

-Why it matters: Age, birthplace, and timeline all snap into place.
+Age, birthplace, and timeline all snap into place.
 The death doesn’t just rhyme with the birth—it locks to it.
 Circle closed; the baby from Märkisch Friedland is the gentleman who died in Berlin.

 But wait—what if there were two?